OpenDSA/OpenDSAX/Doc/source/Fullstack.rst

 You may need a Fullstack VM to test your edx-platform changes you made using devstack, test a running course using a new edx-platform release before production deployment.

 This document contains instructions for instaling the most recent named release of OpenEdX Fullstack called ``Birch``.
+We will install Birch Fullstack using Vagrant and Virtualbox.

 For more information about ``Birch`` see `Birch release announcement <https://open.edx.org/announcements/open-edx-release-birch-release-february-24-2015>`_.